StefanMunnes/SICSS_2024/exercises/Jannis/day4_text_analysis_1/day4_text_analysis_1_slides.md

   - package for **qu**antitative **an**alysis of **te**xtual **da**ta
     - 2013 first published
     - broadly used, often in social science
-  - faster then comparable R packages (tm, tidytext)
+  - faster than comparable R packages (tm, tidytext)
   - implements a lot of standard methods
-  - functional for most languages, also for non-latin characters
+  - functional for most languages, also for non-Latin characters
-  - compatible with other packauges: spacyr, readtext, stm, ...
+  - compatible with other packages: spaCyr, readtext, stm, ...
   - multiple packages: *quanteda*, *quanteda.textstats*, *quanteda.textmodels*, *quanteda....*